There’s a simple way to make the Beltline even better.

 Events have overtaken us.

-The vision of a rail loop is giving way to hard realities.
-Meanwhile, the actual Beltline has grown into the Emerald Necklace that many had hoped it would become.
+The vision of a rail loop has given way to hard realities.
+Meanwhile, the actual Beltline has grown into the Emerald Necklace that has always been part of the plan.

-It connects parks and neighborhoods along a splendid greenway.
-It builds communities and spurs economic growth.
-It’s a promenade, a refuge, a sculpture garden, an arboretum and an incubator.
+It connects parks and neighborhoods along a world-class greenway.
+It nurtures communities and spurs economic growth.
+It’s a promenade, a refuge, a sculpture garden, an arboretum and a business incubator.
 It’s Atlanta’s elongated public square.

-We have an opportunity to leverage the Beltline’s success into something even better — a unique amenity that will help to transform Atlanta into a city where you can get around without a car.
+We have an opportunity to leverage the Beltline’s success into something even better — a unique amenity that will transform much of Atlanta into a urban zone where cars aren’t the main mode of transportation.

 “The Atlanta Beltline has helped attract more than $9 billion dollars in private development as of the end of 2023.”